classyvamshi/Brain-Stroke-Rehab-App/README.md

-📜 License
-This project is licensed under the MIT License – see the LICENSE file for details.
 🙌 Contributing

 We welcome contributions!
 Please read our Contributing Guidelines and submit pull requests to enhance Reneuw’s features or fix issues.

 Built with 💙 by Team Reneuw at Amrita School of Artificial Intelligence, Amrita Vishwa Vidyapeetham.